learn-co-curriculum/swift-gitHubOAuth-part2-lab/README.md

    * Receive response
    * Serialize JSON data using SwiftyJSON
    * Call `saveAccess(token:completionHandler:)` method
    * If save succeeded, call the completion handler with the appropriate response.
+   * Run the application using print statements accordingly to see that everything is working correctly.

+### 5. Define the `getAccessToken()` method
+---
+ * Use the Locksmith method, `Locksmith.loadDataForUserAccount()` to retrieve the access token and return it.
+ * Update the `starred(repoName:)` static function defined in the `URLRouter` enum.
+   * `starredURL` needs to be combined with the access token for user account requests.
+ * Update the `hasToken()` method to check if there is a token saved.
+   * Use `getAccessToken()` to determine whether the method should return `true` or `false`.
+ * Reset the simulator and run the application.
+At this point you should be able to log in again.
+Stop the application.
+Run it again and you should be directed to the table view controller containing a list of repositories.